krisives/GRemote/README.md

 Released under a MIT license.
 See [LICENSE.md](https://github.com/krisives/GRemote/blob/master/LICENSE.md) if you wish.
+Other projects used and their licenses:

-This project **does not** modify, redistribute, or even link against FFMpeg, which uses the GPL/LGPL.
+* This project **does not** modify, or even link against FFMpeg, which uses the GPL/LGPL.

+* This project makes use of the Interceptor virtual keyboard/mouse library created by Jason Pang.
+He never made it clear what license it was released under so I have contacted him.

+* This project also makes use of the Interception C# bindings created by Francisco Lopes.
+He never made it clear what license it was released under so I have contacted him.